|

 CHARLES SEIBERT

 Is our city bakeryman and is a master of his art.
-Mr. Seibert is
+Mr. Seibert

 an Austrian by birth, but has been in America for the past twelve